Bermpje/EuroCV/PROJECT_SUMMARY.md

 ## Overview

-**EuroCV** is a complete CLI/API tool for converting resumes (PDF/DOCX) into Europass XML/JSON format, built in Python with a focus on reusability, GDPR compliance, and Dutch market needs.
+**EuroCV** is a complete CLI/API tool for converting resumes (PDF/DOCX) into Europass XML/JSON format, built in Python with a focus on reusability, GDPR compliance, and European standardization.

 ## What Was Built